schonsnatan/AI-Doctor-Assistant/README.md

 This project is a **proof of concept** for educational and prototyping purposes only.
 It is **not intended for real medical use**.
 Always consult licensed medical professionals for diagnosis or treatment.

+## ✅ Conclusion

+Building Clinical Guard AI was a deep dive into the realities of building trustworthy AI.
+It combines LLMs, vector databases, deterministic logic, and strong software design, all with the goal of delivering intelligence with accountability.

+Thank you for reading!

+- Check out the Medium article: [Medium Article](https://medium.com/@natanschons/building-clinical-guard-ai-a-safer-way-to-prescribe-with-rag-llms-and-programmatic-filters-e5b9c6b603d7)
+- Let’s connect on LinkedIn: [LinkedIn](linkedin.com/in/natanschons)